Investment into Identity in the Field - Nudging Refugees’ Integration Effort

 Date Written: March 11, 2019

 Social identity greatly affects behavior.
-However, less is known about individuals’ preference for identification, i.e. how individuals choose their identity and more specifically whether and how subjects invest into belonging to a social group.
+However, less is known about individual’s investment into identification, i.e. into belonging to a social group.
 We design a field experiment that allows us to make effort as an investment into a new group identity salient.
-The social identity in our treatment is refugee’ identification with the host society.
+The social identity in our treatment is refugee’s identification with the host society.
 We modified a mailing to 5600 refugees who use an online language-learning platform to learn the host countries’ language.
 These treatment emails make salient that improving the host country’s language ability increases the belonging to the host society.
 Our analysis reveals that the treatment has a significant positive effect on the effort exerted on the language-learning platform, leading to more completed exercises and more time spent learning the host country’s language.
-This suggests that refugees value being part of the host country’s society for its social identity component, which in turn reveals a general preference for identification.
+This suggests that refugees’ invest into being part of the host country’s society for its social identity component.

 Keywords: Social Identity, Identification Preferences, Social Preferences, Field Experiment, Refugees